Bradley J. Monk: Cervical cancer

 In his study regarding cervical cancer, Monk reviewed several patients which had uterine sarcoma with cervical involvement, a poor response to preoperative radiation, and a poor response to preoperative radiation.
 Results of his study indicated that radical hysterectomy after radiation is morbid but might be effective in context of treating patients with small recurrent cervical tumors, cervical cancer that responds poorly to radiation, large cervical tumors, patients unable to undergo brachytherapy for cervical cancer, and uterine sarcomas involving the cervix.

 Monk also focused his study on the treatment and prevention of cervical cancer and other HPV-associated malignancies using HPV vaccines, and discussed promises and challenges regarding it.
 In his paper published in 2007, he demonstrated a methodology for examining the impact of HCII testing in terms of the direct cost of cervical cancer cytological screening.

 Monk has been the global leader in systemic therapy in cervical cancer.
 First in 1999, he contributed to the integration of chemotherapy in treating locally advanced disease with radiation.
 Then, in 2009 Monk defined the systemic therapy standard of care of recurrent cervical cancer being the combination of a platinum medication and paclitaxel (taxane).

 He also investigated the usage of targeted therapies in cervical cancer, and evaluated the antiangiogenesis and endothelial growth factor receptor-related treatments.
 This led to the global approval of the first targeted therapy in gynecologic cancer.
 The publication in the New England Journal of Medicine (NEJM) of GOG 240 created a new life prolonging standard treatment for persistent, metastatic and recurrent cervical cancer adding bevacizumab to existing options.

-In addition to chemotherapy added to radiation, chemotherapy to treat recurrent cervical cancer and the development of bevacizumab, Monk is also a world leader in advancing immune therapy in cervical cancer.
-He is the steering committee chair and co-first author for EMPOWER-Cervical 1/GOG-3016/ENGOT-cx9.
-This phase 3 randomized trial compared cemiplimab vs investigator's choice chemotherapy in recurrent/metastatic cervical carcinoma showed a statistically meaningful and clinically relevant improvement in survival.
+In addition to chemotherapy added to radiation and chemotherapy to treat recurrent cervical cancer and the development of bevacizumab, Monk is also works to advance immunotherapeutic treatments for cervical cancer.
+He is the committee chair and co-first author for EMPOWER-Cervical 1/GOG-3016/ENGOT-cx9.
+This phase 3 randomized trial compared cemiplimab to investigator's choice chemotherapy in recurrent/metastatic cervical carcinoma showed a clinically relevant improvement in survival rates.
 This is the first randomized trial of immune therapy in cervical cancer to meet its primary and secondary endpoints.

 In 2020, he together with co-authors, designed the CALLA trial for the purpose of determining the efficacy of the programmed cell death-ligand 1 blocking antibody, durvalumab, with and following concurrent chemoradiotherapy versus concurrent chemoradiotherapy alone in women with locally advanced cervical cancer.

 Finally, he also conducted a study regarding the usage of sequential chemotherapy in terms of treating early-stage, post–radical hysterectomy cervical cancer.

 Most recently, Monk has helped develop antibody drug conjugates such as tisotumab vedotin.
 This new call of agents has great potential to revolutionize the therapeutic landscape.